Stock of the Day

 Investors should be bearish about investing in VeriSign, Inc. for these reasons:

-• The company has reported a negative return on equity of approximately 41.37%, which may raise concerns about its ability to generate returns for shareholders.
+• The company has a negative return on equity of nearly 40%, which may raise concerns about its profitability and efficiency in generating returns for shareholders.

 Recent News